 The paid-up capital and the stated share capital account in Canada

 The Canadian corporation, or the limited liability company as it is known in Europe, is the most employed business form across this country.
 Those who want to open such a company in Canada must know that it must have two types of share capitals: a paid-up capital and a stated capital account.

 The paid-up share capital of a Canadian company represents the amount of money deposited by the members (shareholders) of the company, while the stated capital account is the amount of money paid in exchange for the shares issued by the company.
 The stated capital account will hold the paid-up share capital of the company.

 It should be noted that upon the incorporation of a company in Canada, the paid-up share capital is defined according to the income tax.
 An important rule about these two types of share capital is that the paid-up capital can be lower than the stated capital.
 Also, the paid-up share capital will also be calculated after the stated capital has been determined.

 Our company formation advisors in Canada can explain the differences between the paid-up share capital and the stated capital account.

 The minimum share capital of companies in Canada is divided into shares.
 These will represent the amount of money owned by the founders of the company and can be divided into various classes.

 An important aspect to consider about the share capital of a Canadian company is that there are no restrictions related to the types of shares it can issue, however, when only a single type of shares is issued, these must have the following rights attached to them:

-- they must grant the right of obtaining dividend payments;
+- the right of obtaining dividend payments;

 The share structure and the share capital structure of a company can be modified by amending the company’s Articles of Association.